3 Epic Multi-Pitch Climbing Areas in Canmore and Kananaskis

 The East End of Rundle is located 15 minutes from downtown Canmore.
 The cliffs here offer excellent sport and mixed multi pitch routes alike.
 Due to the quality of climbing, this popular spot must be on your short list.
 The south side of the face offers easy walk-off options down the hiking trail while Kanga Crag offers shorter moderate climbs on the left side.

 Grassi Lakes is accessed from the same parking lot at Whiteman’s Gap, allowing climbers to warm up or cool down with unique pocketed limestone routes.

-Nestled in Grotto Mountain, Echo Canyon is a great venue for stouter sport multi pitch routes.
-The canyon is a short drive from Canmore and offers shaded climbs to escape the summer heat, as well as climbs that receive sun for most of the day for the chillier days.
+Nestled in Grotto Mountain, Echo Canyon is a great venue for stouter sport multi-pitch routes.
+The canyon is a short drive from Canmore and offers shaded climbs to escape the summer heat, as well as climbs that receive sun for most of the day on the chillier days.